Disinformation in the Russian invasion of Ukraine: Other disinformation

 The media focused much less on how other countries' propaganda during Russia's invasion of Ukraine worked to promote certain narratives.

-Russosphere
+Russosphere and Xenia Fedorova

 Russosphere is a French-language social network that promotes pro-Russian propaganda in Africa.
 It was created in 2021, but fully launched in February 2022, prior to the invasion of Ukraine.
 It amassed over 65,000 followers on social media platforms such as Facebook, YouTube and Twitter, as well as Telegram and VK.
 The network's posts typically accuse France of modern-day "colonialism", describe the Ukrainian Army as "Nazis" and "Satanists", and praise the Wagner Group, a Russian private military company.
 In early 2023, the BBC and Logically reported that Russosphere was created by Luc Michel, a Belgian far-right activist.

+In July 2026, the French interior ministry ordered Russian journalist Xenia Fedorova to leave the country after disinformation experts warned about her spreading of Kremlin-aligned talking points about Ukraine and the west.
+Libération cited the deportation order as accusing her of "acting as a conduit for disinformation campaigns orchestrated by the Russian authorities″.

 Fakes involving celebrities

 In March 2022, Visegrád 24 posted an unsourced tweet falsely claiming that Leonardo DiCaprio had donated $10 million to Ukraine.
 The false story was picked up by news outlets around the world, such as India's Hindustan Times, the U.K.'s The Independent and the Daily Mail, and American conservative websites The Daily Caller and the Washington Examiner, before being retracted.

 In December 2023, Microsoft revealed that messages recorded by US actors on the website Cameo have been repurposed to spread misinformation about Ukrainian president Volodymyr Zelenskyy being a drug addict on social media and Russian state media.
 Wired reported that images of Western celebrities edited to contain pro-Russian and anti-Ukrainian quotes were spread on Facebook, with the operation being linked to Doppelganger, a Russian disinformation campaign.